richard-to/mesop-prompt-tuner/README.md

 # Mesop Prompt Tuner

-Prompt tuner UI built using [Mesop](https://google.github.io/mesop/).
-This is a work in progress.
+_This is a work in progress._

+This app is built using [Mesop](https://google.github.io/mesop/).
+The UI/UX is heavily inspired by the Anthropic Console Workbench.

+You can test out the WIP demo on [Hugging Face Spaces](https://huggingface.co/spaces/richard-to/mesop-prompt-tuner).